GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 api_key | query | string | Yes | Valid System Account API Key
 Request JSON | Body | JSON | Yes | [Refer Submit Subaward report Assistance JSON](#submit-subaward-report-grant-json)

-NOTE: For update requests, the subawardReportNumber element in the request JSON structure will be required for each Subaward report to be updated.

 #### Responses

 The overall HTTP status code for the response will be determined as follows: